juniorsundarCasual/TGT/vault/volume-2.chapter-085.md

 Markus nodded and then waited for her to respond.

 "Oh!
 Uhm...
 I am Josie.
-I am Young miss' attendant," Josie offered.
+I am Young Miss' attendant," Josie offered.

 Markus bowed and reciprocated, "Pleased to make your acquaintance, Miss Josie."